carloocchiena/blackhat_python_book_code/README.md

 I starred this awesome repo from EONRaider for reference, that I might use in the case I'll be getting stuck in later sections of the books.
 Seems fair to add this source as a source of inspiration: <a href="https://github.com/EONRaider/blackhat-python3">EON RIDER Repo</a>

 The code in the book does not always run flawlessy.
 It may depends on the local configuration on your machine, the test you are running, and also, outdated code presented in the book.
 So expect a bit of tweak here and there.<br> As a rule of thumb I found of great help the many <a href="https://stackoverflow.com/search?q=black+hat+python+book">threads already opened on Stack Overflow</a>.
+Some good advices also from <a href="https://medium.com/search?q=black%20hat%20python">Medium Black Hat Python</a>.

 ### Improvement made from the book's code
 - Refactoring to Python 3 and code testing (unless otherwise specified)